-Doctor's Notes on Guillain-Barre Syndrome
+Doctor's Notes on What Is Guillain-Barré Syndrome?

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.